-Risk Rating

-1) Possibility of catching infectious disease

-from colleagues or pupils Low

-2) Becoming excessively tired through teaching

-substantial number of lessons in a room with

-poor quality air Low

-3) Foetus affected through exposure to passive smoking Medium

-4) Affecting the foetus by falling down stairs

-Medium

-5) Rising blood pressure with one teaching group High

-6) Becoming quickly exhausted (and possibly falling ill)

-through long distances between classrooms; climbing stairs;

-carrying heavy loads High

-Control Measures:

-Already in place:

-Supervision: - Staff workloads are already monitored;

-- Heads of Faculty/Department have all been briefed on their responsibilities for health and safety of pregnant colleagues; - school nurse knows her duty of care; - Head/Deputy has regular meetings with Heads of Faculty/Department and Nurse; - health and safety is a fixed agenda item at the weekly meetings of the Leadership Group; and - medical reports on staff are regularly reviewed.

-Protection: - there is a 'clean air' separate non-smoking area for staff; and

-- staff have access to weekly fitness sessions - system in place for re-allocating support staff.
+Risk Risk Rating 1) Possibility 1) Possibility of catching infectious disease from colleagu ues or pupils Low 2) Becoming excessively tired through teaching substantial nu umber of lessons in a room with poor quality a air Low 3) Foetus affe ected through exposure to passive smoking Medium 4) Affecting t the foetus by falling down stairs Medium 5) Rising bloc od pressure with one teaching group High 6) Becoming quickly exhausted (and possibly falling ill) through long distances between classrooms; climbing stairs; carrying heav ry loads High Control Mea asures: Already in p lace: Supervision : - Staff workloads are already monitored; Heads of Faculty/Department have all been b health and safety of pregnant colleagues; riefed on their responsibilities for - school nurse knows her duty of care; Head/Deputy has regular meetings with Head Nurse; s of Faculty/Department and - health and safety is a fixed agenda item at the weekly meetings of the Leadership Group; and - medical reports on staff are regularly reviewed Protection: - there is a 'clean air' separate non-smoking area l for staff; and - staff have access to weekly fitness sessions - system in place for re-allocating support staff f.
+Last Review Date: 7 Dec 21

-Training:

-- all women members of staff have a copy of the - HSE guidance; - all staff have a copy of the School's health and safety policy and guidance; - all Heads of Faculty/Department know their responsibilities for health and safety; and - a rest area for pregnant/new mothers has been established next to the Medical Room/School Office.

-Additional Measures that need to be taken:

-Supervision: - Head of Faculty/Department has regular contact; and

-- School nurse will monitor the situation

-weekly, or more regularly if teacher or Head

-of Department are concerned, and will report

-on progress weekly to the Head (or representative).
+Training: - all women members of staff have a copy of the HSE guidance; - all staff have a copy of the School's health and safety policy and guidance; - all Heads of Faculty/Department know their responsibilities for health and safety; and - a rest area for pregnant/new mothers has been established next to the Medical Room/School Office.
+Additional N leasures that need to be taken: Supervision: - Head of Faculty/Department has regular contact; and - School nurse will monitor the situation weekly, or more regularly if teacher or Head of Department are concerned, and will report on progress weekly to the Head (or representative).
+Protection: - Classes moved to ground floor open classrooms in same teaching block; - PE time-table reduced in consultation with teacher and Head of PE; - allocated extra support staff time to help with difficult class; and - Head of Faculty/Department has instituted a departmental procedure for monitoring pregnant teacher's progress with co-operation of colleagues.
+Training: - the Head (or Head's representative) and the head of Faculty/Department have discussed the matter with the Teacher; and - the teacher as agreed to notify the HoD and nurse if there are any concerns, and to abide by any instructions given to her by the Head (or representative).

-Protection:
+Signed: